Emergency Ambulance Service (“EAS”) has been a respected leader in the delivery of Mobile Healthcare in the Southland

-EAS provides Interfacility Mobile Healthcare (basic life support, advanced life support, and nurse or respiratory therapist staffed specialty care transportation services) in both Los Angeles and Orange counties, and currently supports the cities of Brea, Placentia, and Yorba Linda, and the County of Orange as an exclusive 9-1-1 Emergency Medical Services (EMS) transportation provider.
+EAS provides interfacility ambulance service (basic life support, advanced life support, and nurse staffed specialty care transportation services) in both Los Angeles and Orange counties, and currently supports the cities of Brea, Placentia, Westminster and Yorba Linda, and the County of Orange as an exclusive 9-1-1 Emergency Medical Services (EMS) transportation provider.

-EAS is contracted with hospitals, nursing homes, home health and hospice agencies, managed care organizations, physician’s groups/IPA’s and many insurance companies to provide highly reliable, on-time non-emergency medical transportation throughout Los Angeles and Orange Counties.
+EAS is contracted with healthcare facilities and payors to provide highly reliable, on-time non-emergency medical transportation throughout Los Angeles and Orange Counties.

 To Schedule Transportation